Sylius/Sylius/contributing/code/bdd.rst

 .. code-block:: bash

-    $ php composer.phar --dev install
+    $ php composer.phar install

 .. note::

-    Note that the script takes some time to finish.
+    Note that the script takes some time (several minutes) to finish.

 .. note::